-The Office of Housing and Residential Life employs over 125 student and professional staff with one goal in mind -providing residents with secure, stimulating, attractive living environments that promote building connections with other students and employees within the university community.
-The Director of Housing and Residential Life (DRL) are responsible for overseeing the entire residential living community structure, coordinating a diverse staff which consists of Professional Staff (ProStaff), Graduate Interns, Graduate Assistants, Resident Assistants (RAs), Office Assistants (OAs), and front desk staff to ensure that residents are receiving the high-quality programs and services they need and deserve.
+The Office of Housing and Residential Life employs over 125 student and professional staff with one goal in mind — to provide residents with secure, stimulating, attractive living environments that promote building connections with other students and employees within the university community.
+The Director of Housing and Residential Life (DHRL) is responsible for overseeing the entire residential living community structure, coordinating a diverse staff which consists of Professional Staff (ProStaff), Graduate Assistants (GAs), Resident Assistants (RAs), Office Assistants (OAs), and front desk staff to ensure that residents are receiving the high-quality programs and services they need and deserve.
 Our professional staff includes:

-Director of Housing and Residential Life (DRL) — The DRL assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff trainings, and leads department-wide residence education and programming efforts.
+Director of Housing and Residential Life (DRL) - The DHRL assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff training, and leads department-wide residence education and programming efforts.

-ProStaff — a residence hall community is managed by full-time, live-in professional staff members who assist residents with personal and academic concerns, supervises the hall’s student staff, promotes intentionally designed programs, responds to policy matters, and provides skilled response to a variety of student issues.
+Resident Directors (RDs) - The residence hall community is managed by a full-time, live-in professional staff members who assist residents with personal and academic concerns, supervises the hall’s student staff, promotes intentionally designed programs, responds to policy matters, and provides skilled response to a variety of student issues.

-Graduate Interns (GI) / Graduate Assistants (GAs) – GIs/GAs are graduate level staff members traditionally enrolled in the College Student Personnel program who assist with the overall operations and programming efforts of the department.
+Graduate Assistants (GAs) - GAs are graduate level staff members traditionally enrolled in the College Student Personnel program who assist with the overall operations and programming efforts of the department.